How to make a customer focused company

-What’s more, HubSpot runs a community for its customers and other interested parties.
+Moreover, HubSpot runs a community for its customers and other interested parties.
 This is an excellent form of customer orientation, as a community area will make customers feel part of something exclusive, where they can take part in conversations that interest them and can get tips and advice from like-minded people.
 This sense of togetherness under a brand is key to creating customer loyalty.

 All of this shows how much HubSpot has invested and thought about customer care and nurturing.
 It’s a masterclass in providing free value at every stage of the customer journey that will pay off massively down the line.

 The motto that drives the working of every department at Toyota is the Japanese saying: Genchi Genbutsu.
-In English, this means ‘see for yourself'.
-There have been times at Toyota when engineers rented out new or yet to be released models of Toyota cars and drove them around certain locations to get a feel for how the customer would experience the drive.
+In English, this means ‘see for yourself.'
+There have been times at Toyota when engineers rented out new or yet-to-be-released models of Toyota cars and drove them around certain locations to get a feel for how the customer would experience the drive.
 They also drove around and spoke to motorists who matched their target audience to find out the kind of car and features they would value.

 This level of communication with potential prospects in a natural environment (essentially, outside of a focus group) has enabled Toyota to have an unparalleled vision for developing cars that accurately meet the needs of their user base.
-As a result, past and present Toyota models have been extremely successful, and to this day Toyota is seen as one of the most innovative car makers in the market.
-In fact, they’ve won countless awards for their customer focused innovation.
+As a result, past and present Toyota models have been extremely successful, and to this day, Toyota is seen as one of the most innovative car makers in the market.
+In fact, they’ve won countless awards for their customer-focused innovation.

-Leaders start with the customer and work backwards.
+Leaders start with the customer and work backward.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

 New customers come from the actions of past customers.

-If you treat your customers as the most important aspect of your business, they will spend more, stay longer, and help attract new acquisition.
+If you treat your customers as the most important aspect of your business, they will spend more, stay longer, and help attract new acquisitions.
 A crucial part of customer orientation is to have your finger on the pulse of user sentiment.
-This will ensure you can always promptly address any issues or changes of need as they emerge.
-We recommend using a tool to efficiently track sentiment.
-Read our guide to find out what we suggest you use to do this.
+This will make sure you always address any issues or changes of need as they come up.
+We recommend using a tool to track customer sentiment efficiently.